Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Magnificent small-sized sacrificial knife (Tumi) made of thin sheet of arsenical copper, has a trapezoidal shaft with delicate incised symbols and a crescent-shaped cutting edge.
-The knife would have been wrapped into a mummy bundle as a votive tool to be needed in the afterlife.
+An exquisite and historically significant small-sized ceremonial knife (Tumi), crafted from thin sheets of arsenical copper.
+This piece features a trapezoidal shaft adorned with delicate incised symbols and a crescent-shaped cutting edge, a hallmark of Moche metallurgy.
+Likely a votive offering, it would have been wrapped into a mummy bundle, ensuring its presence in the afterlife.

-This gorgeous example features reddish green surface patina and encrusted mineral deposits.
+Moderate condition.
+Age-related heavy wear.
+Reddish green surface patina and encrusted mineral deposits.
 Light remains of ancient textile fragments and impressions on the surface.
-Age-related wear.
 Size approx. 10,0cm x 1,0cm (blade 1,8cm) x 0,2cm.

 Provenance: From the estate of Paul Ragnar Wedendal Sr. & Paul Wedendal Jr. Collected in the 1940's to 1950's.